 Does HIPAA apply to everyone?
-Who does HIPAA apply to, and who is not required to follow its rules and guidelines?
-The HIPAA privacy rule states that it applies to all covered entities but who exactly are these entities?
+Who is not required to follow its rules and guidelines?
+The HIPAA Privacy Rule states that it applies to all covered entities, but who exactly are these entities?

-Many individuals and businesses are left wondering whether they need to comply and abide by the HIPAA rules.
+Many individuals and businesses are left wondering whether they need to follow HIPAA rules.
 After all, dealing with private health information can get tricky.
 You have to know exactly where you stand.

-Knowing whether you are subject to follow HIPAA rules isn’t something of little importance.
-It’s a matter that you need to pay attention to or else, you could face penalties and even criminal charges.
+Knowing whether you are subject to HIPAA rules is of utmost importance for healthcare organizations, medical practitioners, and their business partners.
+Otherwise, you could face penalties and even criminal charges.

-1.)
-HIPAA is not only for doctors and healthcare professionals.
+1. HIPAA is not limited to doctors and healthcare professionals.

 Who does HIPAA apply to, and is it only for medical providers?